Skip to main content

 Biomedical Proteomics

-Mass Spectrometry (MS) is an extremely powerful analytical technique that underpins all modern day biomolecular science, making MS a valuable tool in understanding the causes of disease.
+Mass Spectrometry (MS) is an extremely powerful analytical technique that supports modern day biomolecular science, making MS a valuable tool in understanding the causes of disease.

-Proteomics is the ability to study proteins in our cells and tissues on a large scale as well as one at a time.
-Biomedical Proteomics at CMRI uses Liquid Chromatography–Tandem Mass Spectrometry (LC–MS/MS) to obtain information on the proteome from biological samples.
+Proteomics is the ability to study thousands of proteins in our cells and tissues simultaneously or to target important proteins to monitor one at a time.
+Biomedical Proteomics at Children's Medical Research Institute uses Liquid Chromatography–Tandem Mass Spectrometry (LC–MS/MS) equipment to perform proteomics.

 The facility supports CMRI and the Westmead Research Hub, as well as collaborations with external groups and individuals.
 The facility offers access to equipment and advice on feasibility, methodology and data analysis.